ta4j/ta4j/README.md

 Ta4j is an open source Java library for [technical analysis](http://en.wikipedia.org/wiki/Technical_analysis).
 It provides the basic components for creation, evaluation and execution of trading strategies.

+> **Important note:** _Ta4j is stable and usable in version 0.9.
+However, due to lack of time, the project is not maintained anymore.
+Future PRs and issues will not be treated.
+See [#192](https://github.com/mdeverdelhan/ta4j/issues/192)._

 ### Features

  * [x] 100% Pure Java - works on any Java Platform version 8 or later